b2io/handbook/who-we-are.md

 #### Cost of Living Adjustments

-Cost of living adjustments are applied each January based on the previous year's [Social Security COLA](https://www.ssa.gov/oact/cola/colaseries.html).
+Cost of living adjustments are applied each January based on the previous year's [Social Security COLA](https://www.ssa.gov/oact/cola/colaseries.html) value.
 The adjustment applies to all full-time employees as of 12/31 of the previous year.
+To ensure the financial stability of the company through economic uncertainty the COLA increase will be limited to maximum of 5% for any given year, with the difference that exceeds the 5% cap carrying over to the next year.
+Salaries will not be reduced in the case of a negative COLA value.
+The negative value will be held in reserve to offset future COLA increases.

 #### Raises